Degenerates (band)

-In 1993 the band started putting out their releases through the Durrant family operated label Bent Records.
+In 1993, the band started putting out their releases through the Durrant family operated label Bent Records.
 The second album Outspoken followed in 1993.
 During this time Durrant released a solo single "Goodbye" in memory of the passing of musician Kurt Cobain.
-A full-length solo album followed titled The Mountain Song, featuring the single "In My Head" with a video clip directed by Jamie's father, artist Ivan Durrant.

-By the end of 1995 Degenerates had become Box of Anger.
+By the end of 1995, Degenerates had become Box of Anger.
 They released an EP, Clean" in 1995 and a self titled album in 1996.